ConnectedSystems/RISKi/README.md

 # Usage example

-Create a `.settings.yaml` file specifying connection details.
+Create a `.settings.yaml` file specifying DB connection details.

 This provides backwards compatibility with the `rdl-*` packages where needed.